Control plane scaling

 Ensure that you have a robust backup strategy in place before proceeding.

-Once you're confident in the results and have confirmed that your backup process is working correctly, update your disaster recovery and backup strategies to account for the new server specifications.
-Only then should you proceed with scaling your production environment, knowing you have a safety net in place.
+Once you are confident in the results and have confirmed that your backup process is working correctly, update your disaster recovery and backup strategies to account for the new server specifications.